 The Maia Team

-Dott.ssa Veronica Ellul Federici
+Dott.ssa Veronica Ellul Federici – Director of Maia Psychology Centre

 Ms Pauline Baldacchino

-Ms Baldacchino provides individual and couple therapy and works with adolescents and adults with issues varying from personal development, addictions, personality disorders, mental health issues including depression, anxiety, stress management, sleep problems, bereavement, elderly problems including loneliness and existential issues among others.
+Pauline provides individual and couple therapy and works with adolescents and adults with issues varying from personal development, addictions, personality disorders, mental health issues including depression, anxiety, stress management, sleep problems, bereavement, elderly problems including loneliness and existential issues among others.

 Ms Elaine Schembri Lia

-Ms Schembri Lia is a warranted Clinical Psychologist and Family Therapist as well as a Registered Clinical and Psychotherapy Supervisor, with a number of years of experience working with children, adolescents, adults, couples and families, both privately and in the public sector.
+Elaine is a warranted Clinical Psychologist and Family Therapist as well as a Registered Clinical and Psychotherapy Supervisor, with a number of years of experience working with children, adolescents, adults, couples and families, both privately and in the public sector.
 She carries out psychological and psychotherapeutic intervention as well as psychological assessment.
+Her special interests lie in the area of resilience, positive psychology and disability and she offers her services in Siggiewi.

 Mr Sam Fenech

-After recognizing and researching the personal therapeutic and healing benefits of mindfulness and meditation practices, Sam supports his clients through the use of these methods as an Arts Therapist.
+After recognising and researching the personal therapeutic and healing benefits of mindfulness and meditation practices, Sam supports his clients through the use of these methods as an Arts Therapist.
 Sam’s Dramatherapy training is also based on the therapeutic use of ritual and metaphor which is very much used with, and beneficial for people going through difficult and challenging situations.

 Ms Stephanie Caruana

-Ms Caruana is a registered counsellor and social worker.
+Stephanie is a registered counsellor and social worker.
 She worked for 15 years in the field of addictions, assisting individuals and their significant others deal with drug, alcohol and/or gambling related issues.
 Following this, she moved to private practice, offering counselling services.

-Ms Caruana offers individual counselling to adults on issues related to self-development, relationship to self and others, bereavement and loss, addictions, stress and anxiety-related issues, and other situations that the course of life tend to present.
+Stephanie offers individual counselling to adults on issues related to self-development, relationship to self and others, bereavement and loss, addictions, stress and anxiety-related issues, and other situations that the course of life tend to present.

 Dr Andrew Borg

-Dr Borg carries out psychological assessments with children who experience challenges in their learning, behaviour and emotional well-being, providing support regarding the best approaches and provisions to assist students in their learning and development.
+Andrew carries out psychological assessments with children who experience challenges in their learning, behaviour and emotional well-being, providing support regarding the best approaches and provisions to assist students in their learning and development.

 Ms Katya Borg Galea